sandstorm/neos-kickstart/CODING_GUIDELINES.md

   folder structure.
 * Your MUST only extend from `Neos.Neos:ContentComponent` for integrational components
 * You MUST only extend from `Neos.Neos:Document` for integrational components
+* If you need to configure caching you SHOULD do so in an integrational component.
+Caching config will be required depending on how a node is extracted from the tree.
+It will not be depending on how markup is rendered.

 #### Presentation